Kid-Safe Camping and Campsite Layouts

 Tips to Make Your Campsite Safer for Kids

-- Always mark all tent or tarp guy-lines for visibility - A strip of white paper towel, or small square of foil, tied about a foot above ground makes guy-lines easy to spot, and less of a trip-hazard.
+- Always mark all tent or tarp guy-lines for visibility - A strip of white paper towel, or small square of foil, tied about knee-high makes guy-lines easy to spot, and less of a trip-hazard.
 The small foil flags will even reflect moon or campfire light at night.

 As in the photos, a small square foil flag, (see Fig. 2), works easier and better than a lot of foil wrapped around the line, (see in Fig. 1), which will be frustrating to remove when breaking camp.